Shiyang-He/genomic.region.coverage/README.md

   -a ANNOTATION, --annotation=ANNOTATION
                         GTF or GFF file for gene region extraction

-The script depth.with.different.tools.py works as well, it uses many of the functions from bam_coverage_report.py, just to use other tools (samtools or bamdst) to do the same thing. bamdst 1.0.9 can be found here: https://github.com/shiquan/bamdst
+The script depth.with.different.tools.py works slightly different , it uses many of the functions from bam_coverage_report.py, it uses other other tools (samtools or bamdst) to do the same thing.

+bamdst 1.0.9 can be found here: https://github.com/shiquan/bamdst

 The benefit of bamdst is as it gives more comprehensive coverage report for a bed region.
 However, its check the whole bam file and will be slow if you only interested in a small region Check the bamdst.output folder for those report.
 This script has similar parameters as bam_coverage_report.py.

+Example usage:

+    python3 depth.with.different.tools.py \
+        -i input.bam \
+        -o output \
+        -t samools \
+        -g ACTD \
+        -a gencode.v35.annotation.gtf \
+        -d
+    python3 depth.with.different.tools.py  \
+        -i input.bam \
+        -o output \
+        -t bamdst \
+        -b a.bed
+    python3 depth.with.different.tools.py \
+    -i input.bam \
+    -o output \
+    -r chr:start-end \
+    -d

 Options:
   -h, --help            show this help message and exit